 Data Interpretation - Graphs

 Most people involved are automatic percentages.
-Ratio in proportion.
-These are there door sub topics that artistic are played in getting into position whenever you interpret a graph.
+The ratio & proportion.
+These are the door subtopics that artistic are played in getting into position whenever you interpret a graph.

 If you look at the graph in the image, you’ll notice there are two.
-The first is of the distance travelled in feet against the speed in miles per hour.
+The first is of the distance traveled in feet against the speed in miles per hour.
 The second graph contains the same.
-However, the first is a measurement of the distance travelled in unit time during reaction time.
-The second is the distance travelled after brakes are applied.
+However, the first is a measurement of the distance traveled in unit time during reaction time.
+The second is the distance traveled after brakes are applied.

 So if the question says find the distance traveled during reaction time when the speed is forty, the answer can be found by looking at the graph on the left.
 If the question says, find the distance traveled by car after the brakes have been applied if the speed fifty miles per hour, you look at the graph on the right.